Parallel Compilation

 allocator in the parallel

 environment, which is critical in parallel queries.
-Its implementation
+Its implementation is

-is located in the rustc-rayon-core::worker_local
+located in the rustc_data_structures::sync::worker_local

 module.
-However, in the
+However,

-non-parallel compiler, it is implemented as (OneThread<T>)
+in the non-parallel compiler, it is implemented as (OneThread<T>)

 , whose T